Monkiko/LearningPlayground/LinuxGauntlet/RHEL6/README.md

 ##### Tasks:

-1) Spin up a CentOS 6 cloud server.
-Leave the default name while building the server.
-After it has been built, rename the server in the control panel to <sso>-STGauntlet and adjust the hostname within the OS to "stgauntlet".
+1)  Log in to server1 and change the hostname within the OS to "stgauntlet".
 Make sure the change is permanent.

 2) Create the stgauntlet user account, add them to the wheel group, make sure the wheel group is enabled in /etc/sudoers.